Falkland Islands pound

 The pound is the currency of the Falkland Islands, a British Overseas Territory in the South Atlantic Ocean.
 The symbol is the pound sign, £.
 The ISO 4217 currency code is FKP.

-The Falkland Islands pound has always been pegged to sterling at par and banknotes of both currencies are used interchangeably on the islands (although only notes issued by banks in the United Kingdom are generally accepted in Britain itself).
+The Falkland Islands pound has always been pegged to sterling at par and banknotes of both currencies are used interchangeably on the islands, but the Falkland Island pound is not widely accepted in Britain itself.

 History

 The pound was introduced following the reassertion of sovereignty in the Falklands Islands by the British in 1833.
 Initially, sterling coin circulated, in units of a pound subdivided into 20 shillings, each of 12 pence.
 Specific issues of banknotes have been made for the Falkland Islands since 1899.
-In 1971, the pound was decimalised and subdivided into 100 pence.
+In 1971, the pound was decimalised and subdivided into 100 (new) pence.
 Coins have been minted specifically for the Falklands since 1974.

-For a more general history of currency in the South Atlantic region, see British currency in the South Atlantic and the Antarctic.

 Legislative basis

 In Falkland Islands law, the Currency Ordinance 1987 states that the Falkland Islands pound is the currency of the Falkland Islands, and that it has parity with the pound sterling.

 References to 'pounds' in the Falklands Islands (such as in contracts and debts) refer to the Falkland Islands pound.

 Falkland Island pounds can be exchanged for sterling on demand, but the Currency Commissioners are entitled to charge a percentage fee for doing so.